numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    (horizontal cuts).
 Black lines depict the best function value plotted versus number of function evaluations.

-**Fixed-cost scenario (vertical cuts)**
-  Fixing a number of function evaluations (this corresponds to fixing a cost) and measuring the function values reached for this given number of function evaluations.
-Fixing search costs can be pictured as drawing a vertical line on the convergence graphs (see Figure :ref:`fig:HorizontalvsVertical` where the line is depicted in red).
-**Fixed-target scenario (horizontal cuts)**
-  Fixing a target function value and measuring the number of function evaluations needed to reach this target function value.
-Fixing a target can be pictured as drawing a horizontal line in the convergence graphs (Figure :ref:`fig:HorizontalvsVertical` where the line is depicted in blue).

 It is often argued that the fixed-cost approach is close to what is needed for real word applications where the total number of function evaluations is